rgulbrandson27/Silicon-Valley-Trail/README.md

 Landmarks are stored in a `HashMap<String, Landmark>` for O(1) name-based lookup.
 Storage order and game navigation order are decoupled, allowing for game model alterations (ex. new forks in the road) without significant restructuring.
 Each `Landmark` carries a `List<String> nextLandmarkName(s)` — the graph edges

-### Anchored vs Random events — separated by design
+### Anchored vs Random events
-Location-specific events allow for user decisions unique to the location (go to top of Pikes Peak).
-These events extend an abstract `AnchoredEvent` superclass and execute upon landmark arrival.
-Random events (`RandomEventService`) have a 1-in-3 chance of occurence throughout the game and randomly drawn from an arrayList of 10+ events (flat tire, team conflict).
-This separation keeps `Main` clean and allows for easy addition of both anchored and random events.
+Initially, anchored and random events were separated, with location-based events implemented through inheritance from an abstract `AnchoredEvent` class.

+Based on feedback during the interview process, this design was refactored to favor composition.
+Instead of an "is-a" relationship, each `Landmark` now has an optional `AnchoredEvent` property.
+When a player arrives, the game checks for and executes the event if present.

+Random events remain managed by `RandomEventService`, which applies a 1-in-3 chance of occurrence and selects from a pool of possible events.

+This refactor simplifies control flow, avoids unnecessary inheritance, and localizes behavior within each `Landmark`, making the system easier to extend.

 ### Jackson for persistence
 Save files are serialized to JSON using Jackson's `ObjectMapper` with pretty-printing enabled for human readability.
 Each save is named by the player and stored in the `saves/` directory with the session UUID appended to prevent collisions.
 The no-arg constructor on `GameSession` enables Jackson deserialization without requiring additional configuration.